StandardApps/Privacy/PrivacyPolicy.md

 law allows California residents to request information regarding our disclosures in the prior calendar year, if any, of their personally identifiable information to third parties.
-To make such a request, please contact us at privacy@[wooql.com] with ÒRequest for Privacy InformationÓ in the subject line.<br>
+To make such a request, please contact us at privacy@[wooql.com] with "Request for Privacy Information" in the subject line.<br>
 Please include enough detail for us to locate your file; at a minimum, your name, email, and username, if any.
 We will attempt to provide you with the